 Reports: You can see all your projects with hours tracked, earned money, and incurred costs.
 Reports also show the usage of apps and sites.
 All reports can be exported and shared with clients or stakeholders.

 Integrations & different platforms: TMetric integrates with several of the most popular project management apps, and with many other tools via Zapier.
 The app is available for web, desktop (Windows, macOS, Linux), mobile (iOS, Android), and as a browser extension (Chrome, Firefox, Opera, Edge).

-Free trial: There are three plans — Business ($7 per month), Professional ($5 per month), and Free with limited features.
+Free trial: No free plan, three paid plans available — Business ($7 per month), Professional ($5 per month), and Free with limited features.
 Every plan includes a free 30-day trial.

-Toggl is a lightweight time tracking app for freelancers who like simplicity and want to easily track work hours spent on particular projects and tasks.
+Toggl Track, formerly known as just Toggl, is a lightweight time tracking app for freelancers who like simplicity and want to easily track work hours spent on particular projects and tasks.